Collaboration • Knowledge • Impact & Influence

 Tharindu Jayadeva

 Tharindu has a background in public health and community development, and strives to work towards more meaningful and trauma-informed care practices.
-He has designed, delivered, evaluated and advised on health projects at local, national and international organisations, including Orygen, headspace, batyr, the Butterfly Foundation and Alfred Health, bringing a focus on co-design, lived experience storytelling and community participation.
+He has designed, delivered, evaluated and advised on health projects at local, national and international organisations, including Orygen, Headspace, Batyr, The Butterfly Foundation and Alfred Health, bringing a focus on co-design, lived experience storytelling and community participation.

-From delivering workshops guided by lived experience voice, to leading community activations for participatory systemic change, Tharindu works to bring collaboration, empathy and respect into conversations about mental health system reform.
+From delivering workshops guided by a lived experience voice, to leading community activations for participatory systemic change, Tharindu works to bring collaboration, empathy and respect into conversations about mental health system reform.
 His interests in co-design, health promotion and community participation are informed by years of working alongside his community and peers to listen, learn and unlearn.

 He now joins Mental Health Victoria to continue showcasing the power of community in decision-making and service development, and highlighting the roles we can all play in creating equitable spaces to thrive within now and into the future.